The Tree-Ring Society is a non-profit international scientific association dedicated to global tree-ring research and education.

 The Tree-Ring Society is now a recognized 501(c)(3) USA nonprofit!

 Conferences and Workshops

 16th International Course on Wood Anatomy of Tree Rings: "Wood Anatomy & Tree-Ring Ecology", Klosters Dorf, Switzerland, 27 November to 3 December 2016.
 Organized by: Holger Gärtner, Alan Crivellaro and Fritz H. Schweingruber.

-Abstracts due 27 October 2016 for the Association of American Geographers Annual Meeting, Boston, Massachusetts, 5-9 April 2017.
+Extended final call!
+Paper abstracts due 17 November 2016 for the Association of American Geographers Annual Meeting, Boston, Massachusetts, 5-9 April 2017.
 Sessions may include: